MadryLab/cox/README.md

 # Cox: An experimental design and analysis framework
-You can find API Documentation on `cox` [here](https://cox.readthedocs.io), along with a copy of the Walkthrough below.
+You can find API Documentation on Cox [here](https://cox.readthedocs.io), along with a copy of the Walkthrough below.

 ## Introduction